ryanorendorff/plfa.github.io/src/plfa/part1/Lists.lagda.md

 the second argument actually becomes *larger*, but this is not a problem because the argument on which we induct becomes *smaller*.

-Generalising on an auxiliary argument, which becomes larger as the argument on which we recurse or induct becomes smaller, is a common trick.
+Generalising on an foldr-over-++-identity^eiliary argument, which becomes larger as the argument on which we recurse or induct becomes smaller, is a common trick.
 It belongs in your quiver of arrows, ready to slay the right problem.